morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ![image](https://user-images.githubusercontent.com/69053122/214129007-b58bd915-57e2-4465-afc5-37ae1a0c80a2.png)

-Important notice: This adapter includes Bluetooth support.
-I do not normally recommend USB WiFi adapters that include Bluetooth support but I am making an exception to policy to include this adapter.
-During 2024, a problem in the Linux Bluetooth subsystem caused problems with the use of this adapter.
-It took a lot of work to isolate and fix the problem.
-The problem has now been fixed for a sufficient amount of time that most users should no longer see the problem if purchasing the adapter.
+Important notice: This adapter includes Bluetooth supportand it actually works well but users need to understand combo adapters can be problematic due to technical reasons.
+I do not normally recommend USB WiFi adapters that include Bluetooth support but I am making an exception to policy to include this adapter as Alfa has taken good care of Linux users for many years.

 ```
 Note: Single-state, no windows driver onboard, wifi only adapter.